flomotlik/blog/_posts/2013-04-22-From-tdd-to-bdd.markdown

 Now we know that a user lets you assign a name.
 But what's the real value of this syntax?

 * *Focus:* You test exactly what the sentence says.
-Not more, not less.
+No more, no less.
 This will let you write fine-grained and expressive specifications.
 * *Documentation:* Just by reading the sentence, your team-mates will understand what this Behavior is about.
 They don't need to read a single line of code.
 * *Regression:* When you run all these specifications later on, they become regression tests.
 When a regression test fails, you immediately see what Behavior of your application is broken.